 Megaprojects are inherently risky because of long planning horizons, nested interfaces and complexity.

-Mega projects are often led by planners and managers without complete understanding and domain experience, creating weak leadership of the projects.
+Mega projects are often led by planners and managers without a complete understanding and domain experience, creating weak leadership of the projects.

 Megaprojects are typically multi-actor processes involving multiple stakeholders with diverse and conflicting institutional backgrounds.